PhpGt/StyleGuide/classes/methods.md

 ## Methods should avoid becoming longer than 20-50 lines

 The sweet spot for method line length is between 5 and 15 lines.
-Having short functions benfits the code in many ways:
+Having short functions benefits the code in many ways:

 + Forces breaking out abstraction into separate function calls which increases readability (and scanability)
 + Easy to fit onto a screen, for example in a code review session